 During your first day of admission, you are usually involved in an initial evaluation by the members of the treatment team.
-As part of the assessment process, you will have the opportunity to discuss personal goals and participate in the development of an individualized treatment plan that leads toward a targeted date for discharge.
+As part of the assessment process, you will have the opportunity to discuss personal goals and participate in the development of an individualized treatment plan to meet those goals.

-On a routine basis, the treatment team will discuss your progress and modify goals as appropriate.
+On a routine basis, the treatment team will discuss your progress with you and modify goals as appropriate.
 As the key member of the team, your input is vital to this process.
-The team meets regularly to coordinate efforts and ensure progress continues until (a) all goals for discharge have been met, (b) there has been a significant medical change, or (c) you are no longer making progress toward the goals established for discharge.
+The team meets regularly to coordinate efforts and ensure progress continues.